Readers are invited to vote for the cases, law firms, lawyers, economists and enforcers they believe excelled in 2019.

 Claire Jeffs (Slaughter and May)

 Claire Jeffs acted on two high-profile cases in the EU over the past year.
-She represented Vodafone in its €18 million acquisition of Liberty Global’s German and Central and Eastern European cable operations, which was conditionally cleared after a Phase II review.
+She represented Vodafone in its €18 billion acquisition of Liberty Global’s German and Central and Eastern European cable operations, which was conditionally cleared after a Phase II review.
 Jeffs is also advising Google on its appeal to the EU General Court against the commission’s decision to fine the technology company €1.49 billion in its AdSense investigation.
 In the UK, Jeffs represents Sabre in its acquisition of Farelogix.
 The UK’s Competition and Markets Authority took the deal to a Phase II and, in a preliminary ruling, found that blocking the deal may be the only way to preserve competition.

 Nisha Kaur Uberoi (Trilegal)

 Nisha Kaur Uberoi is a partner and the national head of the competition law practice at Trilegal, leading one of the largest competition law teams in India.
 She has led the Trilegal team to a series of wins last year, including the Competition Commission of India’s acceptance of purely behavioural remedies to conclude its Phase II investigation for Schneider Electric’s and Temasek’s acquisition of Larsen & Toubro’s electric and automation business.
 She also obtaining the CCI’s approval in Hyundai and Kia’s acquisition of stake in Ola and Ola Electric Mobility.
 Uberoi also convinced the CCI to grant interim relief for the Port of Singapore Authority against Dubai Ports World and AP Moller Terminals.
 The authority has granted interim measures in only 10 cases over the decade.
 She also succeeded in obtaining the CCI’s unconditional approval of Amazon’s investment in Future Coupons.